urllib3/urllib3/docs/index.rst

 - Thread-safe and sanity-safe.

+- Proxy over :ref:`HTTP or SOCKS <proxymanager>`.

 - Tested on Python 2.6+ and Python 3.2+, 100% unit test coverage.

 - Works with AppEngine, gevent, eventlib, and the standard library :mod:`io` module.

 - Small and easy to understand codebase perfect for extending and building upon.
-  For a more comprehensive solution, have a look at `Requests <http://python-requests.org/>`_ which is also powered by urllib3.
+  For a simplified abstraction, have a look at `Requests <http://python-requests.org/>`_ which is also powered by urllib3.